hitoshi-watase/sercrod/docs/reference/directives/attribute-class.md

     - el.className is set to an empty string.

 - On evaluation error:
-  - If evaluating the :class expression throws, Nablla sets el.className to an empty string as a safe fallback.
+  - If evaluating the :class expression throws, Sercrod sets el.className to an empty string as a safe fallback.

 - Cleanup:
-  - If Nablla configuration sets cleanup.handlers to a truthy value, the original :class attribute is removed from the output DOM after it has been processed.
+  - If Sercrod configuration sets cleanup.handlers to a truthy value, the original :class attribute is removed from the output DOM after it has been processed.
   - In that case, only the effective class attribute remains externally visible.